Mesothelioma Support

 If you or your loved one with mesothelioma is suffering emotionally, professional support can help.
 Professional therapists who specialize in treating cancer patients can help you process and manage difficult feelings.

-Even patients who do not qualify for an official diagnosis of an anxiety disorder or depression can benefit from therapy.
-In fact, research has shown that therapy for cancer patients improves quality of life and even boosts the immune system and leads to a better overall outcome.
+Even patients who do not qualify for an official diagnosis of anxiety disorder or depression can benefit from therapy.
+In fact, research has shown that therapy for cancer patients improves the quality of life and even boosts the immune system, leading to a better overall outcome.

 Support groups are powerful tools for coping with the emotional upheaval of a diagnosis of mesothelioma.
 A support group provides a safe place to talk about your feelings and experiences with people who understand.

-To find a support group, start with your medical team or search online for a local group that meets your needs.[1]
+Start with your medical team or search online for a local group that meets your needs to find a support group.[1]

 A local search is important for finding a support group that you can actually meet with in person.
 Nationwide and regional online groups can also be helpful and can lead you to more local meetings: